Police must be ‘ready to adapt’ to constantly changing terror threat - NewsBreak

 The outgoing Metropolitan Police Commissioner has described the threat of terrorism as a “real and present danger” which is “constantly changing and evolving”.

-Speaking before the fifth anniversary of the Westminster terror attack, she said: “We must not be complacent.
-The terrorism threat is a real and present danger.
+Speaking to reporters at a briefing on Thursday, she said: “We must not be complacent, the terrorism threat is a real and present danger.
 It is, as I’ve said, constantly changing and evolving.
 We have to be ready to adapt and change our approach to match the threats we face.”

 The counter terrorism operation is “stronger and more effective now than when I started as commissioner,” Dame Cressida said, adding: “I firmly believe … we are in a good position to meet and tackle the threats, meet and deal with the risks that are posed by terrorists in whatever form or guise we find them over the coming months and years.”